 I have to start with a base of understanding.
 I need to already be at least at the same level of the average listener.
-Only then do I have a chance at pushing myself and that listener beyond that level into unfamiliar ground.
+Only then do I have a chance at pushing myself and my listeners beyond that level into unfamiliar ground.

 For passion to translate to an interesting talk, I need to have done the work recently.
 When somebody is speaking about an idea that’s fresh in their mind, the talk is better.

-Another benefit of talking about recent completed work is that I’ve usually had time to recognize the things I could have done better.
+Another benefit of talking about recent completed work is that I’ve had time to recognize the things I could have done better.
 I can integrate these lessons into the talk.

 Talks are entertainment, and with the right passion, familiarity, and freshness, I hope to produce something worth listening to.